Academic Appeals Committee

 No credit is allowed for a course unless the student is officially registered for the course.
 To be considered full time, a student must enroll in a minimum of 12 credits.
 Terms 1 and 2 count toward full time fall enrollment, Terms 3 and 4 and May Term count toward full time spring enrollment.

-A candidate for a degree is required to earn the final 32 credits of the degree through Simpson College.
-Requests for exception to this rule may be made by academic petition.
+A candidate for a Bachelor of Arts degree is required to earn 32 credits of the degree through Simpson College.
+A candidate for a Bachelor of Music degree is required to earn 36 credits of the degree through Simpson College.
+Requests for exceptions to this rule may be made by academic petition.
 Other exemptions are described in Policy 5.4.1 of the Faculty Handbook.

 SECOND DEGREE (revised 4/17/12 faculty meeting)